Big Algebra in Type $A$ for the Coordinate Ring of the Matrix Space: Commutativity of big algebras

 Thus,

 Applying the map $L$, we obtain

 which is equivalent to \eqref{eq:F_pl_via_bethe1}.

-Now Corollary \ref{bethe_modif_cor2} implies that for any $0\le p_1,p_2\le n$ we have the identity
+Now Corollary~\ref{bethe_modif_cor2} implies that for any $0\le p_1,p_2\le n$, we have the identity

-Finally, the polynomials $\{u^{\underline{k}}v^{\underline{l}}\}_{k,l\ge 0}$ are linearly independent and hence, $[F_{p_1,q_1}(Y),F_{p_2,q_2}(Y)]=0$ for all $p_1,p_2,q_1,q_2$. \end{proof}
+Finally, the polynomials $\bigl\{u^{\underline{k}}v^{\underline{l}}\bigr\}_{k,l\ge 0}$ are linearly independent and hence ${[F_{p_1,q_1}(Y),F_{p_2,q_2}(Y)]\!=\!0}$ for all $p_1$, $p_2$, $q_1$, $q_2$. \end{proof}

-\subsection{Big algebras and Bethe subalgebras.}
+\subsection{Big algebras and Bethe subalgebras}

 In fact, the images of elements of the Bethe subalgebra under the evaluation homomorphism can be regarded as elements of Kirillov algebra in the sense of the lemma below.
-This observation together with the formula \eqref{eq:F_pl_via_bethe1} implies that big algebras are, roughly speaking, homomorphic images of the Bethe subalgebras of the Yangian $\mathrm{Y}(\mathfrak{gl}_{n})$.
+This observation together with the formula \eqref{eq:F_pl_via_bethe1} implies that, roughly speaking, big algebras are homomorphic images of Bethe subalgebras of the Yangian $\operatorname{Y}(\mathfrak{gl}_{n})$.
+The connection with Bethe subalgebras becomes more transparent if we recall that big algebras $\mathscr{B}(V)$ are homomorhic images of the Feigin--Frenkel center $\mathfrak{z}(\mathfrak{g}_{-})$.
+Then, Talalaev in \cite{Talalaev} has shown how one can obtain explicit formulas for generators of $\mathfrak{z}(\mathfrak{g}_{-})$ in type $A$ from the description of Bethe subalgebra of the Yangian.
+To~avoid the reference to the Feigin--Frenkel center, one may regard the big algebra~$\mathscr{B}(V)$ as a~family of commutative subalgebras in $\End V$ that depend on a parameter $\chi\in\Spec I(\mathfrak{g})=\mathfrak{g}\sslash G$.
+For a fixed $\chi$, the corresponding algebra is the homomorphic image of the \emph{quantum shift of argument subalgebra} $\mathcal{A}_{\chi}\subset U(\mathfrak{g})$ (see \cite[Section~4]{Rybnikov}).
+The work of Ilin and Rybnikov \cite[Theorem~B]{Ilin_Rybnikov} implies\footnote{We thank Leonid Rybnikov for explaining this fact to us.} that the latter can be obtained as a certain limit of Bethe subalgebras, namely as \smash{$\mathcal{A}_{\chi}=U(\mathfrak{g})\cap\lim_{\varepsilon\to 0}B(\exp(\varepsilon\chi))$}.
+Our formulas establish a more direct link between big algebras and Bethe subalgebras of $\operatorname{Y}(\mathfrak{gl}_n)$.